Lake Arrowhead 2019 Survey Report (PDF 653.2 KB)

 Fish Community

-- Prey species: Threadfin Shad were very abundant in the reservoir.
-Electrofishing catch rate of Gizzard Shad was very low, but almost all Gizzard Shad were available as prey to most sport fish.
-Electrofishing catch of Bluegill was also low, with no Bluegill 6-inches long or greater sampled.
+- Prey species: Threadfin Shad were present in the reservoir.
+Electrofishing catch rate of Gizzard Shad improved and majority were available as prey to most sport fish.
+Electrofishing catch rate of Bluegill was low with no Bluegill over 6 inches in length.

 Management Strategies